 Solution architect.
 As the name implies, the solution architect is responsible for solution design.
 He or she gathers requirements for the use case(s) and creates the technical design documentation.

 SAP HANA data modeler.
 The SAP HANA data modeler is responsible primarily for modeling solution design and development and unit testing of all SAP HANA models.
 He or she also performs SAP HANA model lifecycle management, which includes the various steps contained in the process of moving from development to production.

 Data services/SLT developer.
 The data services developer is responsible primarily for the design and development of jobs to extract, transform, and load data into SAP HANA via data services or SLT.
 The developer also performs lifecycle management, which includes steps contained in moving from development to production.

-Two other roles are speciﬁc to implementations of SAP BW powered by SAP HANA.
+Two other roles are specific to implementations of SAP BW POWERED BY SAP HANA.

 SAP technology consultant.
 This expert on SAP HANA technology, collaborates with the project manager to plan technical requirements for the project.
 He or she then implements these required technical tasks within the system.

 Certified OS/DB migration consultant.
 This individual is responsible for technical planning and design of the in-memory infrastructure, including database planning, project organization, design, audit, and project review.

 If you perform a custom development, you will need additional development skills: